VenRaaS/dhermes/README.md

 ## Overview
 DHermes is a distributed RESTful API A/B/n testing application.
-It splits incoming traffic into pre-defined restful API group with specified percentage.
+It splits incoming traffic into pre-defined restful API group with the specified percentage.
 An API group comprises a set of APIs which represents a service embodiment, e.g. recommendation APIs for an EC site.

 ![](https://drive.google.com/uc?id=0B78KhWqVkVmtNnZidTZLZkdPY2s)